francislabountyjr/Dreambooth-Anything/docs/depth_training.md

     -prefetch_factor | Number of batches to prefetch.

     -drop_incomplete_batches | Whether or not to drop incomplete batches.
+(May help stabilize gradient)